-The MPS is the preferred contact for reporting campus crimes.
-However, students and employees may also report criminal incidents to campus security authorities (CSAs), who are individuals who have responsibility for campus security, the authority to institute corrective measures for Title IX purposes, or significant responsibility for student and campus activities, including student housing, student discipline, and campus judicial proceedings.
-The individuals, departments, and organizations listed below are currently designated as CSAs for BYU.
+MPD is the preferred contact for reporting campus crimes.
+However, students and employees may also report criminal incidents to CSAs, who are individuals who have responsibility for campus security, the authority to institute corrective measures for Title IX purposes, or significant responsibility for student and campus activities, including student housing, student discipline, and campus judicial proceedings.
 CSA designations may change from year to year as individual responsibilities are modified.
-Any student wishing to report a crime to a CSA can find the CSA's contact information in the campus directory located at https://my.byu.edu under the "Communication" tab.
+A list of CSAs and contact information for Barlow Center CSAs is found on page 11.

 CSAs are responsible for reporting all allegations of Clery Act Crimes that are reported to them while they are acting in their role as a Barlow Center CSA to the Clery Act compliance coordinator.
-CSAs may also report Clery Act Crimes to MPS.
+CSAs may also report Clery Act Crimes to MPD.
 CSAs are not responsible for reporting crimes they hear about indirectly or in a classroom setting.
 Likewise, faculty members who are CSAs due to responsibilities outside the classroom only act in the role of a CSA while fulfilling those responsibilities, such as acting as a faculty advisor to a club.